 Coverage and cost vary, so shop around for a plan that will be reasonably affordable based on the coverages you want, rather than choosing the first one you find.

 It's not always easy to evaluate plans.
 Compare these key features:

 - Benefit trigger.
-The criteria or event the insurer uses to determine when your policy will go into effect.
+The criteria the insurer uses to determine when your policy will go into effect.

 - Elimination period.
 The number of days you'll pay for care out of your own pocket before you begin receiving benefits.
 Thirty days is the minimum elimination period for many long-term care plans.